tarekziade/boom/README.rst

 .. image:: https://img.shields.io/pypi/dd/boom.svg
     :target: https://pypi.python.org/pypi/boom/

-**Boom!** is a simple command line tool to send some load to a web app.

 Boom! is a script you can use to quickly smoke-test your web app deployment.
 If you need a more complex tool,